biojava/biojava-tutorial/structure/alignment.md

 A **structural alignment** of other biological polymers can also be made in BioJava.
-For example, nucleic acids can be structurally aligned to find common structural motifs, independent of sequence simililarity.
+For example, nucleic acids can be structurally aligned to find common structural motifs, independent of sequence similarity.
 This is specially important for RNAs, because their 3D structure arrangement is important for their function.

 For more info see the Wikipedia article on [structure alignment](http://en.wikipedia.org/wiki/Structural_alignment).

-## Alignment Algorithms supported by BioJava
+## Alignment Algorithms Supported by BioJava

 BioJava comes with a number of algorithms for aligning structures.
 The following five options are displayed by default in the graphical user interface (GUI),